 WHY DO YOU NEED SIGNS?

-As I told before, you can see them with naked eyes.
+As I told you before, you can see them with the naked eye.
 So, you can ask this question: If I can see them, then why should I go after signs?

 There are 2 main reasons for this: